 Cigarette smoking has been cited as a risk factor for a wide variety of painful conditions, including back pain, headache, and diabetic peripheral neuropathy.
 Smoking appears to be associated with both the development and severity of pain.

 The second paper specifically studied the most likely locations of pain among individuals who smoke.
-The study examined data from a 2003-2004 National Health and Nutrition Examination Survey which contained data from comprehensive bodily pain questionnaires in addition to questions on other health issues, including tobacco use.2 The study compared 1054 participants in the survey who smoked tobacco to 1316 who did not.
+The study examined data from a 2003 to 2004 National Health and Nutrition Examination Survey, which contained data from comprehensive bodily pain questionnaires in addition to questions on other health issues, including tobacco use.2 The study compared 1054 participants who smoked tobacco with 1316 participants who did not.